ipspace/blog/content/posts/2023/02/virtual-device-boot-times.md

 * All network devices apart from Cisco IOSv got [two vCPU cores plus the recommended minimum amount of memory](https://netsim-tools.readthedocs.io/en/latest/platforms.html#supported-virtualization-providers)[^NR].
 * The lab server I was using has 8 cores and 32GB of memory.
 Nothing else was running on it during the measurement process.
 * `vagrant up` exits once it can log into a device with SSH.
 The boot time is thus the time from the moment the VM is started to the moment SSH server accepts an incoming session.

+Some devices also need a lot of time to figure out what to do with their interfaces: Cisco NX-OS took over five minutes (5:13.35) to boot when I started it with 32 Ethernet interfaces.

 But that's not all.
 A network device has to be configured to be useful.
 The following table lists the time needed to deploy initial device configuration with `netlab initial`.
 That command starts an Ansible playbook; a few seconds of the configuration time might be consumed by Ansible, but obviously not more than ~4 seconds (the lowest configuration time)